-If the steering wanders or pulls, the condition could be caused by any of the following:
+If the steering wanders or pulls, check for:

 - Underinflated tire(s) on any wheel(s)

 - Uneven vehicle loading

 - High crown in center of road

 - High crosswinds

 - Wheels out of alignment

 - Loose or worn suspension components

 Speed sensitive steering

 The steering in your vehicle is speed sensitive.
 At high speeds, steering assist will decrease to improve steering feel.
 At lower speeds, maneuverability will be increased.